We go back and remember a president at a critical time in US history.

 Listen to Truman's broadcast to the American people announcing the surrender of Germany, May 8, 1945

 Listen to Truman's radio address to the American people after the signing of the terms of unconditional surrender by Japan, September 1, 1945

 It was an amazing year for a man nobody knew the year before.

 This is what Pres.
-Truman said sixty years ago:
+Truman said many years ago:

 This is the Christmas that a war-weary world has prayed for through long and awful years.
 With peace come joy and gladness.

 The gloom of the war years fades as once more we light the National Community Christmas Tree.